What is Fibromyalgia?

 Sufferers of fibromyalgia have often been known to experience altered sleep, memory loss, and mood swings as well.
 There are over 3 million reported cases of fibromyalgia in the U.S. each year alone, and there is currently no cure for the condition.
 There has been extensive research conducted on the disease and even though there is no cure, exercise, proper diet, and reduction in stress have shown to reduce symptoms drastically.

 How Does Somebody Get Fibromyalgia?

 Although there is no known cause for fibromyalgia, there are certainly enough reported cases each year that it has become a major concern.
 Research has indicated that it could be related to hereditary genetics, long-term infections, or physical and emotional trauma.
+Women are also much more likely to experience the condition.
 Despite the cause of fibromyalgia, it is believed that the condition involves increased levels of neurotransmitters that signal pain to the brain and nervous system.
 As a result, one suffers from loss of energy, localized and heightened sense of pain, and a decreased range of motion throughout the body.